15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 • The Venture plan costs $19 per month and allows you to place 100 products on a website, sell on Instagram and Facebook, sell only e-goods, etc.

-• The Business plan offers Everything in the Venture plan and includes Phone Support, subscription selling, a Multi-lingual store, and 2500 products to publish for $39/month.
+• The Business plan offers Everything in the Venture plan and includes Phone Support, subscription selling, a Multi-lingual store, and 2500 product pages to publish for $39/month.

 • The Unlimited plan costs $99/month.
-It offers Everything in the Business plan plus Unlimited products to place on the website, Selling via branded mobile app and in-person, Unlimited Staff accounts, and priority support.
+It offers Everything in the Business plan, plus Unlimited product pages to place on the website, selling via a branded mobile app and in-person, Unlimited Staff accounts, and priority support.

 Conclusion